st3v3m4n/THDM_EWPOS/README.md

 The whole structure of THDM_EWPOS is heavily inspired by the Fortran routines from [FormCalc](http://www.feynarts.de/formcalc/).
 Especially the definition of the input parameter was adapted directly from these Fortran routines.

+THDM_EWPOS is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+THDM_EWPOS is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with THDM_EWPOS.
+If not, see <https://www.gnu.org/licenses/>.

 If you are publishing results obtained with THDM_EWPOS please also cite the following literature

 - ["Two-loop corrections to the ρ parameter in Two-Higgs-Doublet Models"](https://arxiv.org/abs/1607.04610) by Stephan Hessenberger and Wolfgang Hollik,
 - ["Two-Loop Corrections to Electroweak Precision Observables in Two-Higgs-Doublet-Models"](https://mediatum.ub.tum.de/1415546) by Stephan Hessenberger.
+- Two-loop improved predictions for MW and the effective leptonic mixing angle in Two-Higgs-doublet-models by Stephan Hessenberger and Wolfgang Hollik

 Installation
 ============